-(Agency) Americans with Disabilities Act ("ADA") Title II (non-employee) Reasonable Accommodation/Modification in Public Services, Programs or Activities Request Form The(Agency) is committed to complying with the Americans with Disabilities Act ("ADA") and the Minnesota Human Rights Act ("MHRA").
-The ADA Coordinator/Designee will review each request on an individualized, case-by-case, basis to determine whether an accommodation or modification can be made.
-Please do NOT send copies of medical records.
-The Agency is not authorized to have medical records and is not qualified to interpret medical records. eneral Information Date of Request: erson needing accommodation/modification Name: All requests for accommodation/modification will be evaluated individually and a response to your request will be provided within one week of receipt.
+Americans with Disabilities Act ("ADA") Title II (non-amployee) Reasonable Accommodation/Modification in Public Services, Programs or Activities Request Form The All requests for scornmodation/modification will be evaluated individually and a response to your request will be provided within one week of receipt.
 Check this box to sign this request form electronically: By checking this box, I agree my electronic signature is the legal equivalent of my signature.
-Signature of Requestor Date OFFICE USE ONLY RESPONSE TO REQUEST FOR ACCOMMODATION/MODIFICATION Date request received: The request for accommodation/modification is GRANTED.
-Below is a description of the accommodation/modification: Address: Email:Phone: The request for accommodation/modification is DENIED because: erson making request (if different from person needing accommodation/modification) Name: The requester does not meet the essential eligibility requirements or qualifications for the program, service, or activity, without regard to disability.
-Email: Phone: The requested accommodation/modification would impose an undue burden on the agency; and/or Relationship to person needing accommodation/modification: The requested accommodation/modification would fundamentally alter the nature of the service, program, or activity. ccommodation Information Date accommodation/modification is needed: Requester notified on: (date)via: Address and/or room of accommodation/modification: Additional notes: Type of accommodation/modification requested (please be specific): How would you like to be notified of the status of your request?
-ADA Coordinator: Phone Email Writing Other (specify): Name f someone else has completed this form on your behalf and you want that person to be notified of SignatureDate the status of your request, please initial here: Undated 08/21/2019 Undated 08/21/2019 https://southcentral.edu/Security/campus-security.html
+Signature of Requestor.
+OFFICE USE ONLY RESPONSE TO REQUEST FOR ACCOMMODATION/MODIFICATION Date request received: The request for accommodation/modification is GRANTED.
+Below is a description of the secommodation/modification: Address: Email: Phone: The request for accommodation/modification is DENIED because: Person making request (if different from person needing accommodation/modification) Name: The requester does not meet the essential eligibility requirements or qualifications for the program, service, or activity, without regard to disability.
+Email: Phone: The requested accommodation/modification would impose an undue burden on the agency; and/or Relationship to person needing accommodation/modification: The requested accommodation/modification would fundamentally after the nature of the service, program, or activity, Accommodation information Date socommodation/modification is needed: Requester notified on: (date) Address and/or room of accommodation/modification: Additional notes: Type of accommodation/modification requested (please be specific): How would you like to be notified of the status of your request?
+ADA Coordinator: Phone Email Writing Other (specify): Name if someone else has completed this form on your behalf and you want that person to be notified of the status of your request, please initial here: Signature Date Sectional OSCIACION Uprinted 00/21/8019